mmdlow/chungking/README.md

 For long posts with multiple sections, generate a table of contents corresponding to the markdown headers in your text.
 It's as simple as setting `toc: true` in your front matter.

+The table of contents feature utilizes [scrollnav.js](http://scrollnav.com/).
+Due to the way scrollnav works, avoid introducing headers that start with a digit or any non-alphabet character.

 #### Mobile-ready

 Chungking's responsive design ensures smooth scaling across devices with different screen sizes.